BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/ethereum-101-blockchain-beyond-bitcoin_lesson_11.md

     bodyText="Storj is the only decentralized storage network currently running on Ethereum.
 It's Proof-of-Work based consensus algorithm uses custom hardware to handle storage.
 While this is considered to be a less decentralized option, integrations with Amazon Web Services have recently made headlines and may provide a path towards wider adoption."
 %}

-<span style="font-weight: 400;">As features like file storage come online, there will also be a much greater opportunity for new products to integrate additional functionality, such as peer-to-peer content delivery networks or distributed file sharing applications. </span>
+<span>As features like file storage come online, there will also be a much greater opportunity for new products to integrate additional functionality, such as peer-to-peer content delivery networks or distributed file sharing applications. </span>